drew1horn/cmci2/docs/programming.md

   * May not get this far this week

 * Read
+  * Netlogo Tutorials,
+  * Netlogo User Manual
+  * Netlogo Dictionary
   * Just in time Learning
   * Reading over your head skills
-  * Netlogo Tutorials,
-  * Netlogo User Manual
-  * Netlogo Dictionary!

 * KO Models
-  * README
+  * README.md
-  * SimpleTreeModelGoOnceForKickoff_2016.nlogo
+  * 01SimpleTreeModelGoOnceForKickoff_2016.nlogo
-  * TreeModel2ForKickoff_2016.nlogo
+  * 02TreeModel2ForKickoff_2016.nlogo
-  * Mushroom-Tree-Network.nlogo
+  * 03Mushroom-Tree-Network.nlogo

 * Learn To Do
   * Not this week, later!
-  * Import GIS data, images, online databases,  etc.
+  * Import GIS data, images, online databases, climate data, etc.
   * Screen Scraping
     * Beautiful Soup is in Python
   * Export to Minecraft